DSSGxUK/bmwi/documentation/docs/steps/data_prep.md

 ![wide format one variable](../prep_screenshots/wide_one.png)

 <span style="color:gray">*This is an example of a single-variable "wide" format data.
-The dataframe contains one index column, the kreis code (`ags5`), and the rest of the columns are dates.
+All the columns in the dataframe are dates.
+The index of the dataframe is the `ags5` code.
 The number of rows of this file should be 401.*</span>